 My best memory involving Blockbuster Video though is completely non-game related.
 It was my first job!
 A new one was being constructed just a 5-minute walk away from my house, a minute by car and 15 seconds by jet

 It was a great experience.
-I worked there for about ten months, quitting in August 2001 since I was starting college later that month (just mere weeks before 9/11 sadly happened)
+I worked there for about ten months before quitting in August of 2001 since I was starting college later that month... just mere weeks before... sadly...
+9/11 happened

 Ed stayed on board 'til November 2001.
-He often told me it just wasn't the same without me there.
+He often told me it just wasn't the same without me.
 It's funny, we had a competition with each other.
-We were able to get 5 free rentals a week, and we always HAD to max it out, even if we had no time to watch the movies.
-Before I left, the computer showed I used 172 free rentals!
-That's roughly $775 saved!
+We were able to get 5 free rentals a week, and we always HAD to max it out, even if we didn't have any time to watch the movies.
+Before I left, the computer displayed that I had used a whopping 172 free rentals!
+That's roughly $775 saved

 I remember when Nikita and Judy joined the team.
 Oh man.
 I'll never forget those two.
 They were from our same high school and let's just say... they had a reputation, and as I would find out, for DAMN good reason!
 Judy was very friendly, especially.
 The first day we worked together, I was putting a DVD on the top shelf.
 As I was doing this, she squeezed in to put a DVD on the bottom shelf, and... and...